-What are the reasons for a missed period when you’re not pregnant?
+What can cause you to miss your period when you’re not pregnant?

 (You may also like to read about PMS or Pregnancy?
 A related article that compares PMS symptoms to the very first pregnancy signs.)